deflexable/mongodb-middleware-utils/README.md

 `{ $text: { $search: 'onaba', $field: 'des' } }` is transformed to `{ $or: [...your-$Or-Props, { __fta_des: { $in: ['onaba'] } }] }`
 while `{ $text: { $search: 'onaba', $field: ['name', 'des'] } }` is transformed to `{ $or: [...your-$Or-Props, { __fta_name: { $in: ['onaba'] } }, { __fta_des: { $in: ['onaba'] } }] }`

+### read operation transformation

+All field value starting with `__fta_` or equals to `__rdz` are removed for read operations (`find`, `findOne`, `watch`).

 ## Limitations

-- As the maximum size of a document in mongodb is 16mb, Avoid saving more than 37,000 bytes of characters for fulltext field. this 37,000 chars can produce approximately 301,391 strings in array with 11mb in size.
+- As the maximum size of a document in mongodb is 16mb, Avoid saving more than 37,000 bytes of characters for fulltext field. this 37,000 chars can produce approximately 301,391 item of strings in an array weighing 11mb in size.

 ## Cons

+- Indexes in MongoDB are used to speed up search operations, but indexing large arrays can result in significantly increased index size

+- MongoDB has a maximum document size limit (16 megabytes).
+If the array, along with other fields in the document, approaches or exceeds this limit, you may encounter issues

+## License

+MIT